nhn/tui.chart/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 Don't just say what you did, but explain how you did it.
 For example, if you moved the cursor to the end of a line, explain if you used a mouse or a keyboard.
-- **Provide specific examples to demonstrate the steps.** Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+- **Provide specific examples to demonstrate the steps.** Include links to files or GitHub projects, or Copy-paste-able snippets, which you use in those examples.
 If you're providing snippets on the issue, use Markdown code blocks.
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.